 The Equity and Justice Council (EJC) is a student organization sponsored by Student Diversity and Inclusion that hosts events and discussions on campus around identity and equality, and action-oriented allyship.
 Last year’s events and webinars included the First-Gen Summit, Conchas and Coffee, Women's History Month Panel, Queer Student Welcome, The Baile, and Black Expo.
 Play a role in supporting social justice and making a difference.
 Get involved with EJC, and make your voice heard!

 Every year, St. Edward’s chooses a Common Theme that guides programming and discussions across campus.
 Incoming students discuss the theme in their Freshman Seminar and attend events related to the theme.
 For Fall 2022, we're excited that our community is reading the #1 New York Times bestseller How The Word is Passed by Clint Smith, which explores the history of slavery across America.
 Smith goes on a journey throughout the United States, providing readers with an understanding of how deeply slavery and its legacy continue to shape American life.

 Honoring All Faiths

 Campus Ministry supports students of all spiritualities and faith traditions through prayer, retreats, service and social justice experiences, while also serving our Catholic students.
 Hilltoppers are encouraged to reflect on their faith and what it means to them as well as the faith of others in a local and global context.
-In collaboration with Student Involvement, there are also faith-based student organizations to take part in, such as the Muslim Student Association, HillelToppers and Fellowship of Christian Athletes.
+In collaboration with Student Involvement, there are also faith-based student organizations to take part in, such as the Muslim Student Association.

 Supporting Mental & Emotional Health